Hello, i would like to know how you manage your dotfiles.

 I keep most of them in a git repository that I check out at

 ~/.config.
 Some software doesn’t follow the XDG Base Directory Specification out of the box but can be configured to do so; the Arch Linux wiki has an article about it.
-For software that cannot be configured to follow the standard I have dedicated repositories, like for OpenSSH.Nix (home-manager) 😬
+For software that cannot be configured to follow the standard I have dedicated repositories, like for OpenSSH.Gnu stow and a git repository.

 I don’t… when setting up a new system I just copy what I need from any random machine I have logged into at the time.
 As I need different config for different systems it doesn’t really make sense to have one perfect config on all either…